LearnWeb3DAO/Malicious-External-Contract/README.md

 # Malicious External Contracts

 In crypto world, you will often hear about how contracts which looked legitimate were the reason behind a big scam.
-How are hackers able to execute a malicious smart contract from a legitimate contract?
+How are hackers able to execute malicious code from a legitimate looking contract?

 We will learn one method today 👀